 How CustomerCapital works

 PFA Pension’s objective is to create as much value for the customers as possible.
 This is, among other things, ensured through our model for distribution of profit and risk, which we call CustomerCapital.
 The main part of PFA Pension’s customers with pension savings currently has CustomerCapital.
-In 2019, the interest on CustomerCapital is expected to be 8.0 % before pension yield tax.
+In 2019, the interest on CustomerCapital was 8.0 % before pension yield tax.
 In future, the interest on CustomerCapital may change, and it may also be negative.
 PFA Pension fixes part of the interest and is therefore also entitled to make changes to it.